chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ![](../assets/img/relaydelegation/2019-04-14-13-33-09.png)

-We can see with RSAT that the `LUJCDPUQ$` machine account is allowed to deleagate on the computer object `WS02`.
+We can see with RSAT that the `LUJCDPUQ$` machine account is allowed to delegate on the computer object `WS02`.
 This can be seen in the `PrincipalsAllowedToDelegateToAccount` attribute on the computer object.
 We can use RSAT to query this

     Get-ADComputer WS02 -Properties PrincipalsAllowedToDelegateToAccount